ardunster/consequences-game/consequences/content/README.md

 different: use 1, 2, etc if you have, for example, more than one noun (noun1, noun2...).
 In the position in the story where you want the word to appear, place the variable name in curly brackets {noun1}, making sure to add spaces or punctuation around the brackets as if it were a complete word.
+(Note: keep in mind you can't use quotes!
+If you need to use quotes, use a single quote `'` instead.)
 Then, add the variable name to...

 ## Values